Feeling that we don’t belong creates our deepest wounds

 When we're told we don't belong, we internalise it as shame—that sick feeling that something is wrong with us.

-• Perhaps you're looking back at your own schooling and realising: maybe you weren't the problem.
-And you still feel deeply affected by what you went through.
+Perhaps you're looking back and realising: maybe you weren't the problem.
+And yet you're still deeply affected by what you went through.

-I work with adults who want to understand and heal what school did to them—whether that's recent or decades ago.
+I work with adults who want to understand and heal what these early experiences did to them—whether that was recent or decades ago.
+Sometimes people come to me because of their child; but the work we do is your own—your belonging, your story, your healing.

-This isn't about educational strategies or parenting techniques.
-It's about healing the emotional toll that this journey takes and finding a different story about what’s happening now or what happened in the past.
+This isn't about strategies or techniques.
+It's about healing the emotional toll this journey takes, and finding a different story about what happened then, and what's happening now.

-Many of us are neurodivergent—autistic, ADHD, highly sensitive, gifted, twice-exceptional, dyslexic or dyspraxic.
-Sometimes we didn't know this until long after leaving school.
+Many of us are neurodivergent—autistic, ADHD or twice-exceptional (2e).
+Sometimes we didn't know this until many years into adulthood.
 Sometimes we don’t have any diagnosis and we don’t know how to account for our experience.

-A neurodivergent lens can help us to understand: we aren't the problem.
+A neurodiversity lens can help us to understand: we aren't the problem.
 The system simply wasn't designed for minds and physiologies like ours.

 Our work together can support you to move:

-…with the understanding that you've always done the best you could in a system that wasn't built for you or for your child.
+…with the understanding that you've always done the best you could in a system that wasn't built for you.

 Maybe you want to...

-• Perhaps explore whether a neurodivergent lens helps you see yourself clearly—differently wired, not defective
+Explore whether a neurodivergent lens helps you see yourself clearly—not as a problem to be fixed

-• Explore whether your intensity, sensitivity, or need for meaning points to giftedness—rather than being "too much"
+Consider whether your complexity, sensitivity, or need for meaning points to giftedness—rather than being "too much"

 I know this territory intimately—from all sides.